OctopusDeploy/blog/blog/2022-q3/benefits-of-containerization/index.md

 Kubernetes is a container orchestration technology developed by Google.
 Companies have been using Kubernetes alongside Docker to manage and scale container solutions.

 Docker has been the most common container technology run on Kubernetes.
-The (v1.24 Kubernetes update)[https://kubernetes.io/blog/2022/03/31/ready-for-dockershim-removal/] has deprecated Dockershim - an underlying module providing compatibility between Docker and Kubernetes.
+The [v1.24 Kubernetes update](https://kubernetes.io/blog/2022/03/31/ready-for-dockershim-removal/) has deprecated Dockershim - an underlying module providing compatibility between Docker and Kubernetes.
 The update is mainly due to Docker's compatibility with the Container Runtime Interface.
 Docker has developed a replacement for Dockershim called cri-dockerd that addresses compatibility issues.
 A report by Datadog in 2021 indicated a 6% increase in containerd adoption with a correlated dip in Docker usage.
 The containerd trend may continue as Kubernetes moves away from Docker.
 The containerization and container orchestration landscape is rapidly evolving and changing year to year.
 The technological tools and popularity may wane and change, but the containerization and container orchestration concepts are here to stay.

 Regardless of the tools used, Octopus Deploy is cloud-agnostic.
 It works with PaaS providers, container technologies, and cloud orchestration tools.

+## What are the top container images?

+According to the Data Dog 2021 report, the top three container images are:

+- NGINX

+NGINX is an open-source web server, load balancer, and reverse proxy used in several applications.
+NGINX is the most popular container image, used in over 50% of container environments

+- Redis

+Redis is an open-source in-memory data structure store used as a database, cache, and message broker.
+This image is the most popular run image on Kubernetes StatefulSets at around 35%

+- Postgres

+Postgres is an open-source relational database system that uses the SQL language.
+Developers used Postgres in container environments, and Kubernetes Stateful sets at around 20%.

+Popular container images are often open-source and address a fundamental need in software applications, such as databases, web servers, or caches.
+These images are maintained and kept up to date by a community and are OCI compliant.

 ## Containerization support in Octopus Deploy